This is the ultimate guide to free things to do in Amsterdam, Holland.

 Free admission to this chess-themed museum dedicated to former Dutch grandmaster Max Euwe (1901-1981).
 Located on Max Euweplein (between Leidseplein and Vondelpark) where you will also find a large outdoor chessboard, usually being played by some enthusiasts.
 Open Tue-Fri 1200-1600, plus first Saturday of the month.

 Amsterdam is compact and you can easily get around town on foot and see the main sights.
-There are a number of outfits (such as Sandeman’s New Amsterdam Tours and 360 Amsterdam) which offer “free walking tours” departing regularly from Dam Square, although some locals have complained about large groups of congregating tourists.
+There are a number of outfits (such as Sandeman’s New Amsterdam Tours, 360 Amsterdam, Strawberry Tours) which offer “free walking tours” departing regularly from Dam Square, although some locals have complained about large groups of congregating tourists.
 It’s up to you whether you participate in such tours and remember you will be expected to leave a tip.
 Alternatively, there are a few free walking tour apps you can download to your phone.

 Architecture Centre Amsterdam (ARCAM) is the city’s centre for architecture, urban design and landscape architecture.
 The visitor’s centre is freely open to the public.
 It includes temporary exhibitions, a chronological display of Amsterdam’s architectural history and a variety of models, books and maps to browse.
 This strikingly compact building is located at Prins Hendrikkade 600 and is open Tue–Sun 1300–1700.